 Recently, I was driving to work, enjoying a robust pink sunrise, when I came across the scene in the top photo – flashing lights and a line of traffic.
 I thought there had been an accident, but when I drove past, I could see most of the vehicles were fire trucks.
 The air was acrid with smoke and I saw flames here and there.
 The land there is scrubby and dry and while there isn’t a lot of vegetation, what there is burns easily.
 I drove on to work.

 When I returned home late that afternoon, I thought I’d check out the scene of the fire.
 I was surprised to still see smoke rising in several places, and nobody around.
 Cars on the highway drove by, barely slowing down.
-I got out and had a wander along the roadside and then ventured into the ashy ground, all smoky and warm (left photo).
+I got out and had a wander along the roadside and then ventured into the ashy ground, all smoky and warm (middle photo).
 What I didn’t see was any firefighters.

 I wondered if I should call 911.
 Perhaps the fire was thought to be extinguished and had rekindled in the wind.
 Before I made up my mind, a large yellow truck emerged from a cutting down the road and began spraying water onto the area beside the highway, which was where I was standing (bottom photo).
 I decided it was a good time to return to my truck.